pthomson88/drug_design/README.md

 ```
    * Now to load the environment:
 ```
-conda env create -f drug_design.yml
+conda env create --prefix ./env -f drug_design.yml
 ```
 * Finally you'll want to get going so activate your new conda environment:
 ```
-conda activate drug_design
+conda activate ./env

 ```

-To test it's all working try and load some test data:
+To test it's all working try and load some test data using the python shell:

 ```
-python load_data.py
+python

+from drug_design.load_data import *

+load_data()
 ```

-You should see:
+You should see an output like the following in your terminal:
 ```
 The available dataset keys are :

 test_download
 chembl26_ph3_ph4
+chembl26_similar_protein_mols
+not_a_csv
+test_key

-Which dataset would you like to load :>
+Which dataset would you like to load.
+If you'd like to skip this step just press enter :>
 ```
 Type ```test_download``` exactly